apache/airflow/docs/best-practices.rst

 .. code::

- airflow upgradedb
+ airflow db upgrade

 ``upgradedb`` keeps track of migrations already applies, so it's safe to run as often as you need.

 .. note::

- Do not use ``airflow initdb`` as it can create a lot of default connection, charts, etc. which are not required in production DB.
+ Do not use ``airflow db init`` as it can create a lot of default connection, charts, etc. which are not required in production DB.

 Multi-Node Cluster